 Agricultural and citrus surety bonds are a form of insurance that guarantees farmers will follow through on their contracts.
 These bonds protect third parties, like suppliers and buyers, who may suffer losses from the farmer not following their agreements.
 Farming is heavily regulated, making surety bonds a must-have for farmers wanting to secure financing or contracts.

-Getting an agricultural or citrus surety bond?
-It’s essential to get one from a reputable surety company that knows the agriculture industry.
-To apply, farmers must fill out a form and then provide financial statements and other documents.
+Are they getting an agricultural or citrus surety bond?
+To apply, farmers must fill out a form aen provide financial statements and other documents.
 The bond cost is usually a percentage of the amount being bonded.

 Want to make surety bonding a sweet experience?
 Get a reliable surety company and follow their advice!